-What Does EIC Approved Mean?
+What Does NICEIC Approved Mean?
 Why It Matters for Your Project

-Understanding EIC Approved Contractor status, what the approval process involves, and why it should matter to anyone commissioning commercial electrical work.
+Understanding NICEIC Approved Contractor status, what the approval process involves, and why it should matter to anyone commissioning commercial electrical work.

 Published March 2026

-This guide explains what the EIC is, what their approval process involves, what it guarantees to clients, and why Oleco considers it central to the way we operate.
+This guide explains what the NICEIC is, what their approval process involves, what it guarantees to clients, and why Oleco considers it central to the way we operate.

-To achieve and retain EIC Approved Contractor status, a company must demonstrate:
+To achieve and retain NICEIC Approved Contractor status, a company must demonstrate:

-For anyone commissioning commercial or industrial electrical work, appointing an EIC Approved Contractor provides several important assurances:
+For anyone commissioning commercial or industrial electrical work, appointing an NICEIC Approved Contractor provides several important assurances:

 Independent Verification of Competence